Birth Control for Teens

 Don't believe it!
 You make an egg, or ovulate, and then have a period.
 And ovulation can happen at any time.
 There's no day of the month when it's safe to have sex without birth control.

-Having protection against pregnancy and STIs means that it's there when you need it.
+Having protection against pregnancy and sexually transmitted infections (STIs) means that it's there when you need it.
 But being prepared doesn't mean having to say yes unless you're comfortable with it.

 Every time?
 Anyone can be forgetful.
 It's best that you count on yourself.
 But for a built-in backup plan, you and your partner can agree to both keep protection with you.